Paohkin/NP-Trend/README.md

 # NP-Trend
-Analysis the daily trend of Novelpia(https://novelpia.com/).
+Analysis the weekly trend of Novelpia(https://novelpia.com/).